 2. Inspect Your Workplace

-We all want to be safe at work, but sometimes we get so caught up in our own thing that we can overlook potential hazards.
+We all want to be safe at work, but sometimes we get so caught up in our own thing that we overlook potential hazards.

 It’s easy to get too focused on what you’re doing that you forget about potential hazards around you.
 That’s why it’s important to inspect your workplace regularly for hazards—and why you should keep a record of the results of your inspections.
-It’s easy to forget what you’ve looked for in the past or what needs to be inspected next time around, so keeping a list and a schedule will help you stay on track.
+It’s easy to forget what you’ve looked for in the past or what needs to be inspected next time, so keeping a list and a schedule will help you stay on track.

 3. Investigate Incidents